KKR & Co. Inc. (NYSE:KKR) PT Raised to $66.00

 KKR & Co.
-Inc. (NYSE:KKR) had its price target upped by equities research analysts at Credit Suisse Group from $60.00 to $66.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-The brokerage presently has a “neutral” rating on the asset manager’s stock.
-Credit Suisse Group’s target price suggests a potential upside of 14.42% from the stock’s current price.
+Inc. (NYSE:KKR) had its price objective increased by investment analysts at Credit Suisse Group from $60.00 to $66.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The firm currently has a “neutral” rating on the asset manager’s stock.
+Credit Suisse Group’s price target points to a potential upside of 22.00% from the stock’s current price.

 KKR & Co.
-Inc. (NYSE:KKR) last announced its quarterly earnings results on Tuesday, May 4th.
-The asset manager reported $0.75 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.13.
-During the same quarter in the previous year, the firm earned $0.42 EPS.
-As a group, analysts expect that KKR & Co.
-Inc. will post 1.69 earnings per share for the current fiscal year.
+Inc. (NYSE:KKR) last released its quarterly earnings results on Tuesday, May 4th.
+The asset manager reported $0.75 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.62 by $0.13.
+During the same quarter in the prior year, the firm earned $0.42 EPS.
+On average, research analysts anticipate that KKR & Co.
+Inc. will post 1.69 earnings per share for the current year.

 KKR & Co Inc is a private equity and real estate investment firm specializing in direct and fund of fund investments.
 It specializes in acquisitions, leveraged buyouts, management buyouts, credit special situations, growth equity, mature, mezzanine, distressed, turnaround, lower middle market and middle market investments.